gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ20 - Specify the exact approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.

-* REQ21 - Specify how the nonce N\_S is generated, if the token is not being posted (e.g. if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.
+* REQ21 - Specify how the nonce N\_S is generated, if the token is not being posted (e.g., if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.

 * REQ22 - Specify if 'mgt_key_material' is used, and if yes specify its format and content: not used in this version of the profile.

-* REQ23 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g. as in {{I-D.ietf-ace-oscore-gm-admin}}.
+* REQ23 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.

 * REQ24 - Specify and register the identifier of newly defined semantics for binary scopes: see {{iana-scope-semantics}}.